branner-non-code/notes/CONTENT/Python/Convergence_of_the_Python_built-in_hash_function.md

 ~~~

-Even though the built-in hash function hashes strings to both positive and negative integers, the mean in this case varies around a large positive number, rather than 0.
+Even though the built-in hash function hashes strings to both positive and negative integers, the mean in this case varies around a large positive number, rather than 0, which I think is the midpoint of the range of hashes.

 For comparison, here are the same procedures carried out on MD5: